nmarsceau/scdtsea.org/news/2018_09_04__letter_from_president_elect.md

 ---
-title: Letter From President Elect Regarding the November 30 SCDTSEA Conference
+title: Letter From president-elect Regarding the November 30 SCDTSEA Conference
 date: 2018-09-04T00:00:00-05:00
 summary:
   Members of SCDTSEA who recruit a new member, and both attend our upcoming conference, will be eligible to participate in a drawing to win a complete...